atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The committee agreed with most of the requirements in proposed ADAAG Section 703.3 for tactile characters.
 They recommend the substitute requirements above for Section 703.3.2.3, Section 703.3.2.4, and Section 703.3.2.5, as discussed above.
 They added a requirement regarding rounded sign corners.

-#### Figure X02.3 E Tactile Character Section
+**Figure X02.3 E Tactile Character Section**

 ![Diagrammatic section of a tactile character illustrating rounded and trapezoidal edges.](https://www.access-board.gov/images/guidelines_standards/Streets_Sidewalks/PROW/2.3E.gif)

 *Diagrammatic section of a tactile character illustrating rounded and trapezoidal edges.*

+###### X02.3.8.5 Visual characters

-**X02.3.8.5 Visual characters.** Visual characters shall comply with proposed ADAAG Section 703.4, except the requirement in Section X02.3.8.5 (A) shall replace the requirement in proposed ADAAG Section 703.4.1.
+Visual characters shall comply with proposed ADAAG Section 703.4, except the requirement in Section X02.3.8.5 (A) shall replace the requirement in proposed ADAAG Section 703.4.1.

 **(A) Finish and contrast.***Eggshell finish* shall be used for street identification and other pedestrian signage.
 A minimum 70 percent *visual contrast* is required